Frequently Asked Questions

 If you previously filed a claim on the initial settlements with Panasonic, NEC, Sony and HLDS, you do not need to file a new claim.
 Your previous claim will automatically be counted toward the new settlements with PLDS, Pioneer and TEAC, as well as any future settlements that may be reached with any of the remaining defendants in the case, unless you specifically excluded yourself from one or more of those new settlements.

-If you have yet to file a claim and you do so now, that claim will also be counted toward all of the settlements reached to date, as well as any future settlements that may be reached with the remaining defendants in the case, unless you specifically excluded yourself from any of those settlements.
+If you filed a claim before October 30, 2017, that claim will also be counted toward all of the settlements reached to date, as well as any future settlements that may be reached with the remaining defendants in the case, unless you specifically excluded yourself from any of those settlements.
 Plaintiffs have also collected direct contact information for class members and are making reasonable attempts to distribute funds to class members where an address is available.
 This method is not guaranteed, however, and to ensure payment class members should submit a claims form.

 Individuals may object to, or exclude yourself from, these settlements.
 However, the time period for both of those actions closed on July 14, 2017.